 However, in the end, it is revealed that Buford actually did believe they could do, and probably only made the bet so that he could eat a bug.

 Given the fact that Lawrence has actually seen a couple of Phineas' and Ferb's projects in person, you have to wonder about his dismissal of Candace's Cassandra Truth in "Traffic Cam Caper".
 The answer may be in his enjoyment in the projects that his sons do.

-"Where's Perry" Part 1 ends on massive Cliff Hanger.
-Perry is zapped by multiple inators and apparently disintegrated, Phineas, Ferb, Isabella, Bajeet and Buford are falling into the gorge, Candace thinks Jeremy wants to break up with her and Laurence and Linda find out that they have no reservation in fancy restaurant.
-All are treated as they're equally horrible.
+"Where's Perry" Part 1 ends on a massive Cliff Hanger: Perry is zapped by multiple inators and apparently disintegrates, Phineas, Ferb, Isabella, Baljeet and Buford are falling into the gorge, Candace thinks Jeremy wants to break up with her, and Linda and Lawrence find out that they don't have reservations for dinner in a fancy restaurant.
+All are treated as if they're equally horrible.

 Artistic License - Astronomy: Doofenshmirtz so much in "The Doof Side of The Moon".
 Lampshaded at the end, at which point he continues to be completely oblivious.

 "Unfair Science Fair Redux" also plays fast and loose with astronomy.
 In that episode, Mars has an indigenous civilization, breathable atmosphere, a comfortable climate, and is visible in broad daylight from an ordinary telescope.
 It also looks quite different from the real planet, lacking the dark "seas" and giant valleys.
 And it's probably best not to think too hard about the twist that the Face on Mars is a damaged version of Candace's giant stone portrait.

 "Escape from Phineas Tower" tries to pass off a photo of an unbarred spiral galaxy as the Milky Way.
 It's also surrounded by (badly Photoshopped]) stars, meaning it's being viewed from within a separate galaxy.